Chugai Group Human Rights Initiatives

 Status of the handling of consultations and whistleblower reports regarding human rights

 Any counseling or reporting made to the internal whistle-blowing system which needed the clarification of the details was all investigated.
 In the case of compliance violation, the disciplinary or other appropriate actions were taken.
-As a result of the investigation, three cases were subject to the disciplinary action in FY 2022.
+As a result of the investigation, five cases were subject to the disciplinary action in Fiscal Year 2023.

 Labor-Management Relations